 Below you will find resources and information that we hope you will find helpful.
 We will continue to update this page as new resources and information become available.

 As public schools navigate the demands of reopening safely, they will bear the burden of added costs for personal protective equipment, increased cleanings and more.
-NSBA's Savings Center provides information about services that can reduce district costs and improve operations.
-Visit the Center to explore ways to save.
+Visit NSBA's Savings Center to explore ways to save and learn about services that can reduce district costs and improve operations.

 State Specific School Reopening Guidance